Signs Your Therapist Isn't Working Out: When To Move On

 If a therapist pressures you, expresses a bias toward your gender or minority identity, makes you feel judged, or doesn't accept your boundaries, it may be a sign that they are unhealthy for you.

-• Let the therapist know you are going to leave early.
+• Let them know you are going to leave early.
 Do not tell them why.

 • When in a safe location, report your concerns to the state board of psychology for your state.

-• After reporting them, look for a new therapist in a new location away from the previous counselor.
+• After reporting them, look for a new counselor in a new location away from the previous counselor.

 According to the APA, romantic or sexual dual relationships with clients are not allowed unless two years have passed since treatment, and the client is no longer a client.
-Even if you consent to a relationship, dual relationships are unethical, and a therapist can lose their license for engaging in one.
-If you believe your therapist is steering the session in subtle ways, showing interest in you as a romantic partner, or making sexual advances, report them to their state licensing board.
+Even if you consent to a relationship, dual relationships are unethical, and they can lose their license for engaging in one.

 When you attend a therapy session, you are paying money for professional support.
 If a therapist spends most of the session talking about themselves, it can take time away from the focus on the client and reduce the investment made.
 However, boundaries can be essential.
 If you feel that your therapist is hindering your progress because they talk about themselves frequently without any benefit to you, consider a new provider.